by Bruce Pruitt-Hamm

 The MYPF launched its second annual cycle in late June of 2016.
 Applications for 2017 must be received by June 1, 2017.
 There are 3 ways to get your application:

 1) You can view and save the application form as a MYPF Application-PDF or

-Like the PAT program, the MYPF endeavors to recruit and train high school and college age youth in the theory and practice of active nonviolence on issues of peace and social justice in the traditions of Martin Luther King and Mahatma Gandhi.
-The MYPF program includes a week-long Intensive Training program to “kick-start” an effort by each Yarrow Peace Fellow in the subsequent year to engage in a nonviolent campaign or project of their choice with mentors and further resources.
+Like the PAT program, the MYPF endeavors to recruit and train teens and young adults (ages 15-20) in the theory and practice of active nonviolence on issues of peace and social justice in the traditions of Martin Luther King and Mahatma Gandhi.
+Unlike the month-long PAT program, the MYPF program includes a week-long intensive training program to “kick-start” an effort by each Yarrow Peace Fellow in the subsequent year to engage in a nonviolent campaign or project of their choice with mentors and further resources.
 Applicants may choose their topic of interest and then receive support and guidance in how to take action on that issue during the week-long intensive training program.

-Fellows learn about peace and justice issues, nonviolent movement building, and gain skills such as public speaking, group leadership, media development, conducting surveys, public relations, outreach, and lobbying.
+YP Fellows learn about peace and justice issues, nonviolent movement building, and gain skills such as public speaking, group leadership, media development, conducting surveys, public relations, outreach, and lobbying.
 The Fellows meet individual activists, visit organizations, are introduced to current hot issues, and are mentored by experienced activists, public figures, and community organizers from the Seattle area and beyond.
-Applicants are accepted from all over the country and are especially encouraged to apply from Washington State.
+Applicants are encouraged from all of Washington State.
 Housing and other assistance can be provided during the training intensive for those not living in the Seattle area.